CTLab-ITMO/VGLib/README_eng.md

 ## CoverGAN - a generator of vector music album covers based on a user's track and its emotion.

 ## VectorWeaver - an unconditional generator of vector images based on a two-stage transformer.

+---

+This research is financially supported by the Foundation for National Technology Initiative's Projects Support as a part of the roadmap implementation for the development of the high-tech field of Artificial Intelligence for the period up to 2030 (agreement 70-2021-00187)